richlamdev/tf-github-admin/README.md

 #### Add / remove a repository to the organization

-Copy one of the repository files in the `repos/` folder as the name of the repository as the target new repository.
-Edit this file accordingly.
+Copy one of the repository files in the `repos/` folder as the name of the target repository.
 Naturally, change the "name" field to the name of the repository, and optionally edit any other fields as needed.

 #### Add / remove a repository collaborator to the organization